ministryofjustice/analytical-platform-ui/README.md

 #### External Secrets

+External secrets are held in AWS Secrets Manager.

 To add an external secret:

  - Go to the modernisation-platform-environments repository and create a new branch
  - navigate to `terraform/environments/analytical-platform-compute/secrets.tf`
  - add a new block that looks like the example below (change the sections marked with <>)
-   - Keep the secret_string as CHANGEME as this will be changed in the AWS console
+   - Keep the secret_string as CHANGEME as this will be changed in Secrets Manager

 ``` tf
 module "<secret_module_name>" {